divyaj-phd/GD-GPR15/README.md

-# Gamma Delta Associated Enterocolitis Analysis Scripts
+# Gamma Delta Analysis Scripts

 Repository containing code used to analyze single-cell RNA-seq data published in<br>
 Raw single-cell data will be available upon request <br>